devGnode/JSgraphicalUserInterface/Readme.md

 .medianFilter

-.nagaoFilter ( other median by sort )
+.nagaoFilter ( an other median filter by sort matrice )

 ## examples